 Melissa Luecke brings extensive teaching experience from McCluer High School in the Ferguson Florissant School District, where she taught Chemistry, Honors Advanced Chemistry and Physical Science.
 Additionally, Mrs. Luecke has past experiences coaching swimming, writing curriculum, chairing the science department and being the Cohort Advisor for “At-Hope” high school students.
 Mrs. Luecke is certified in Unified Science—Biology and Chemistry 9-12 grades.
 She earned a Bachelor of Science in Secondary Education and a Master of Education in Educational Administration from the University of Missouri—St. Louis.

-Michelle Rocco, Art Teacher
+Paul Breuer, Art Teacher

 Norman Rich, PE/Health Teacher